mdn/content/files/en-us/web/css/anchor/index.md

 The function sets the inset position value as an absolute distance relative to the anchor element by defining the anchor element, the side of the anchor element the positioned element is being positioned relative to, and the distance from that side.

-If a positioned element's {{cssxref("position-anchor")}} property value differs from the target anchor listed as the `<anchor-element>` the target listed within the `anchor()` function takes precedence.
-If the target anchors listed in the inline-direction inset property anchor function differs from the one listed in the block direction, the `<anchor-element>` listed within the `anchor()` block direction's inset property takes precedence.
+If a positioned element's {{cssxref("position-anchor")}} property value differs from the anchor specified as the `<anchor-element>`, the anchor specified within the `anchor()` function takes precedence.
+If the `<anchor-element>` specified in an `anchor()` function within an inline direction inset property differs from the `<anchor-element>` specified in an `anchor()` function within a block direction inset property, the block direction `<anchor-element>` takes precedence.

-If the positioned element does not have an anchor associated with it (i.e. via the {{cssxref("position-anchor")}} property) and it has inset properties containing `anchor()` functions within the value, the fallback `<lenght-perecentage>` value is used if one is available.
+If the positioned element does not have an anchor associated with it (i.e. via the {{cssxref("position-anchor")}} property) and it has inset properties containing `anchor()` functions within the value, the fallback `<length-perecentage>` value is used if one is available.
 For example, if `top: anchor(bottom, 50px)` were specified on the positioned element but no anchor was associated with it, the fallback value would be used, so `top` would get a computed value of `50px`.
-If no fallback is available, the inset properties have no effect, but is still valid (it is not considered [invalid CSS](/en-US/docs/Web/CSS/CSS_syntax/Error_handling) and is therefore not ignored).
+If no fallback is available, the inset property has no effect, but it is still valid (it is not considered [invalid CSS](/en-US/docs/Web/CSS/CSS_syntax/Error_handling) and is therefore not ignored).

-For {{glossary("physical properties", "physical")}} inset values, the anchor side you position the positioned element relative to has to be along the same axis as the inset value being set.
+For {{glossary("physical properties", "physical")}} inset values, the `<anchor-side>` has to be along the same axis as the inset value being set.
 For example, `top: anchor(left)` is invalid.
 If `top: anchor(left, 50px)` were specified, the fallback value would be used, so `top` would get a computed value of `50px`.
-If no fallback is present, again, the inset property has no effect, as if the inset property were set to `auto`.
+If no fallback is present, the inset property has no effect, as if it were set to `auto`.

 For detailed information on anchor features and usage, see the [CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning) module landing page and the [Using CSS anchor positioning](/en-US/docs/Web/CSS/CSS_anchor_positioning/Using) guide.